Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 We are interested in characterizing critical values for testing using $\HCHG$ at a prescribed significance level $\alpha$.
 We propose to obtain these values by simulating samples of $\HCHG$ under a proposed null model $H_0$.
 Namely, given a large simulated sample, we consider the empirical $1-\alpha$ quantile as an estimate of the true quantile

 This estimate of $q_0^{1-\alpha}(\HCHG)$ serves as the critical value above which we reject the null at level $\alpha$.

-Our experience shows that a test based on the simulated $q_0^{1-\alpha}(\HCHG)$ has much better power than a test that is based on simulating the $1-\alpha$ quantile of $\HC$ of P-values that are uniformly distributed over $(0,1)$.
-Indeed, because the data is discrete, the distribution under the null of the hypergeometric P-values is in many cases significantly stochastically larger than uniform hence the null values of $\HCHG$ can be significantly smaller than those obtained when the P-values follow a uniform distribution.
-Consequently, the $1-\alpha$ quantile of a sample of HC of uniform P-values is overly conservative for an $\alpha$-level test.
-The max Brownian bridge distribution to which HC asymptotes also leads to overly conservative critical values due to the same reason and also due to the slow convergence of HC to its asymptotic distribution from below \cite{donoho2004higher,gontscharuk2015intermediates,moscovich2016exact}.

-We note that a standard decision-theory solution to improve power while controlling the test level when working with discrete data is to randomize the hypergeometric tests so that the P-values are uniform under any null model for the data \cite[p.
-101]{cox1979theoretical}, \cite{habiger2011randomised,chen2020false}.
-However, in the context of large-scale inference, randomizing individual tests introduces additional issues concerning decision-making and interpreting instances of departure \cite{kulinskaya2009fuzzy}.
-Therefore, we propose here not to randomize the hypergeometric tests.
-Instead, in analyzing real data, we simulate the null distribution of $\HCHG$ by randomly assigning group membership to subjects, i.e., ignoring the actual group membership associated with biological traits.
-We discuss this further in Section~\ref{sec:simulations}.
+Our experience shows that a test based on the simulated $q_0^{1-\alpha}(\HCHG)$ has much better power than a test based on simulating the $1-\alpha$ quantile of $\HC$ of p-values that are uniformly distributed over $(0,1)$.
+Indeed, because the data is discrete, the distribution under the null of the hypergeometric p-values is in many cases significantly stochastically larger than uniform hence the null values of $\HCHG$ can be significantly smaller than those obtained when the p-values follow a uniform distribution.
+Consequently, the $1-\alpha$ quantile of a sample of HC of uniform p-values is overly conservative for an $\alpha$-level test.
+The max Brownian bridge distribution to which HC asymptotes also leads to overly conservative critical values due to the same reason and also due to the slow convergence of HC to its asymptotic distribution from below \citep{donoho2004higher,gontscharuk2015intermediates,moscovich2016exact}.
+A standard decision-theory solution to improve power while controlling the level when data is discrete is to randomize tests so that the p-values are uniform under any null model for the data \citep[p.
+101]{cox1979theoretical}, \citep{habiger2011randomised,chen2020false}.
+However, in large-scale multiple testing, randomizing individual tests introduces additional issues concerning decision-making and interpreting instances of departure \citep{kulinskaya2009fuzzy,efron2012large}.
+Therefore, in analyzing real data, we use non-randomized hypergeometric tests and simulate the null distribution of $\HCHG$ by randomly assigning group membership to subjects, ignoring the actual group membership associated with biological traits.
+This practice, known as the permutation approach to test calibration, has been recently discussed in contexts related to the sparse signal setting of this paper \citep{arias2018distribution,kim2022minimax,dobriban2022consistency,stoepker2024anomaly,stoepker2023sparse}.